Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Even in early records from 1861, his escapades seem to be relatively well known, as Father Albert Lacombe referred to him as the "famous L'Heureux."
 By the time he arrived for a mission near For Edmonton, his life was a followed event.
 He was promptly thrown out again, possibly for homosexuality.
 Eventually, the priest sent him away to a band of Blackfoot who were trading in the area, and he followed them to Montana.
 Around the same time, some stories claim he also sent false gold samples to prospectors, telling them he could lead them to a lode.
 When the prospectors tried to take him up on this offer, they went on a wild goose chase that lasted weeks.
 In the end, they were unable to find him.
 He is also said to be associated with a legend of a lost mine that remains unfound.

 His time with the Blackfoot is said to have gone far better.
-He still impersonated a priest and switched orders depending on whom he wanted to ingratiate himself.
+He was still impersonated a priest and switched orders depending on whom he wanted to ingratiate himself.
 While he was gaining a somewhat negative reputation with the missionaries, he got along quite well with the Blackfoot people.
 He discovered they did not object to his sexuality.
 While he seemed to have given a half-hearted attempt to convert them, he found their beliefs worked well enough alongside his own.
 He tried to convince other clergymen that their religion was not mutually exclusive with the Blackfoot's.
 He was, unfortunately, unable to convince many.

 His preaching seems to have been seen mostly as an oddity and earned him the name Nio'kskatapi, "three persons," in reference to his sharing of the Christian mythological figures of Jesus, the holy spirit, and God.

 During his time with the Blackfoot, he would perform baptisms and marriages.
 While most missionaries did not like him, they could not deny his growing wealth of knowledge of the Blackfoot people and their land.
 They used him both as an intermediary for trades and an interpreter.
 With the Blackfoot people, he found his place and began to act with some level of integrity.
 He started writing a Blackfoot to English dictionary, did a census of Blackfoot tribes, described Blackfoot land, and wrote a manuscript of stone effigies.
-His writing is the first mention from colonists' records of the Dinosaur remains for which Alberta would later become known.
+His writing is the first mention from colonists' records of the dinosaur remains for which Alberta would later become known.
 In 1865, during a measles epidemic, L'Heureux was forced to seek help from the religious order he had offended.

 He brought Father Lacombe to a Blackfoot camp in an attempt to get help.
 When Father Lacombe contracted the disease, he took care of him, forming a bond between the two men that would last both of their lives.
 He rode to Fort Edmonton to beg for medicine, then to the West Mounted Police in Calgary to beg for food.